A new food scandal in China

 100 000 tons of outdated meat

-The chinese media revealed two weeks ago that 100 000 tons of outdated meat were seazed within the framework of a national crackdown campaign.
+The Chinese media revealed two weeks ago that 100 000 tons of outdated meat were seized within the framework of a national crackdown campaign.
 Some of the seized lots were more than 40 years old.
-According to the policemen who proceeded to the search, a nauseating smell was coming from the premises in which were cramed chicken wings, pieces of beef and pork.
+According to the policemen who proceeded to the search, a nauseating smell was coming from the premises which were crammed with chicken wings, pieces of beef, and pork.
 The oldest pieces would have been packaged when Mao tse Toung, founder of the Chinese republic, was still alive!

-This trafic of outdated meat would be conducted by organized bands.
-14 of those bands would have already been dismantled on the cinese territory during the campaign led by the health authorities last june.
+This traffic of outdated meat would be conducted by organized bands.
+14 of those bands would have already been dismantled on the Chinese territory during the campaign led by the health authorities last June.
 The stocks would be transported through border areas with Vietnam, regions where they can avoid scrutiny.

 Food security, a national priority

-According to a recent survey, 77% of the chinese people would consider food security as the national priority.
-No suprise, considering the serial food scandals the counrty had to deal with during the past few years.
+According to a recent survey, 77% of Chinese people would consider food security a national priority.
+No surprise, considering the serial food scandals the country had to deal with during the past few years.

 Chapter of disasters